 As the ball dropped on 2020 and all its infamy, the world let out a collective sigh of relief.
 But now, business leaders, including those in commercial real estate, are back to the reality of dealing with a new COVID-induced normal.

 The dramatic shift to a remote workforce, falling retail and office space prices, and higher operating costs due to the necessity for increased health and safety measures—all enveloped in an economic atmosphere of uncertainty—present commercial lenders with hurdles that have forced them to tighten their lending standards.
-See here how as much as 78% of US domestic banks tightened their lending standards in July for CRE loans.
+As much as 78% of US domestic banks tightened their lending standards in July for CRE loans.

 The challenges of remaining resilient and maintaining healthy growth in such a climate are daunting, especially considering most experts predict that the highly anticipated shot-in-the-arm relief won’t even begin to be felt until mid-summer.